Make-School-Courses/CS-1.3-Core-Data-Structures/ReadMe.md

 Students by the end of the course will be able to ...

-1. Identify & Describe
-1. Explain
-1. Compare & Contrast
+1. Compare and contrast iterative and recursive algorithms
+1. Analyze the complexity of an algorithm to determine its runtime
+1. Implement various data structures such as stacks, queues, sets, maps, and trees
-1. Design & Implement
+1. Implement iterative and recursive sorting algorithms
+1. Build out different types of tree traversals
-1. Practice
+1. Practice writing technical articles

 ## Schedule